mileskent/low-level-vault/Paging.md

 ## Page Frame
 A page frame refers to a contiguous block of memory that corresponds to actual storage locations in [[Memory]]
 ## Page Size
+Bigger pages yield more [[Fragmentation#Internal Fragmentation]] Smaller pages get us a bigger page table and take more CPU time to manage

 * Using a power of 2 allows us to split the virtual address into a *Virtual Page Number* and *Offset* within the page at a bit boundary, without using extra logic
 * If the page size is $2^n$, the lower $n$ bits are the offset and bit $n$ and up are the virtual page number e.g. with a 4 kilobyte ($2^{12}$ bit) page size and a 32 bit virtual address space